 But Tombstone, dubbed the Town Too Tough to Die, still had its frontier-era infrastructure and lots of colorful stories to share with a world increasingly fascinated by the old West.

-Ed Schieffelin, the prospector who set off the town's mining boom in 1877, had been warned against his search for silver and gold in the southeastern Arizona territory.
+Ed Schieffelin, the prospector who set off the town's mining boom in 1877, had been warned against his search for silver and gold in the southeastern Arizona Territory.
 Skeptics said he would only find his tombstone at the hands of marauding Indians.
 Instead, he hit it rich and the town was named Tombstone.

-In fact, one of those staged events in October 2015 turned out horribly wrong.
-One mock gunfighter seriously wounded a fellow re-enactor by mistakenly using real bullets instead blanks.
+In fact, one of those staged events turned out horribly wrong.
+In October 2015, it seems a a mock gunfighter seriously wounded a fellow re-enactor by mistakenly using real bullets instead of blanks.